METRIX IAP

 Creative Direction

 Heritage authority positioning.
-"APEX Supply Co..
+"King of Violence.
 Worn by men who earned it."
 Founder credibility language — Chuck as the archetype of the 55–64 buyer who has lived the identity.
 Avoid youth-coded visuals.
 Product + credibility statement, no hype.

 Test Budget